 A disease like COVID-19 naturally demands a degree of prevention-oriented thinking—something that has proved challenging to Americans, who are, in general, fairly independent and drawn to promotion-focused thinking.
 This research shows, however, that “you can get Americans to think in more prevention-focused ways by reminding them that they are part of a larger group,” Lee says.

 This insight should be particularly important when it comes to getting people to wear masks.
-Masks are mostly a preventive measure that protects people around the wearers more than the wearers themselves.
-With winter upon us, and people getting very tired of the pandemic restrictions, messaging that reinforces the call for people to wear a mask to keep America safe rather than to keep them safe, or that does not mention who may benefit, would help during this critical time.
+Masks are mostly a preventive measure that protect people around the wearers as much as the wearers themselves.
+With people getting very tired of the pandemic restrictions, messaging that reinforces the call for people to wear a mask to keep America safe rather than to keep them safe, or that does not mention who may benefit, would help during this critical time.

 “If people really see masks as something for other people and don’t see themselves as part of a larger group, then we have a problem,” Lee explains.
 “The important thing is making people realize that we are really in this together.”